 Intermediate players, using this pickleball rating system, are players with a rating of around 4.0 to 4.5.
 They understand the rules and strategy and can sustain a rally using a combination of shots, including backhands.

 These players can hit shots with some spin and good aim, and don’t make too many unforced errors.
-This group is probably the largest at your local club or league.
+This is probably the largest player group you'll run into down at your club or your local pickleball court.

 Advanced players would score a 5.0 and above, and are those players who have really mastered the game.